JacquesCarette/Drasil/notes/DrasilProcessingProjectile.md

 SmithSciSoft, the two generators are defined using finer components:

-1. DocRender is enabled by first building the layout using the SRS document language description language, transforming it into the generic document language, and then finally rendering that artifact into the document flavours (HTML/LaTeX/JN).
+1. DocRender is enabled by first building the layout using the SRS document description language, transforming it into the generic document language, and then finally rendering that artifact into the document flavours (HTML/LaTeX/JN).
 2. CodeGen is enabled by first extracting the system of equations derived in an SCS SRS (SCSRS?) and, where needed, applying user-defined polyfills, such